Perfect Your Sleeping Position with an Orthopedic Pillow

 June 22, 2017 • By

 If you’re reading this page, you’ve probably got at least a vague idea of what an orthopedic pillow is.
-Technically speaking, they’re pillows “designed to correct body positioning in bed or while lying on any other surface.” -Wikipedia
+Also referred to as a cervical pillow, they’re “designed to correct body positioning in bed or while lying on any other surface.” -Wikipedia

 They’re sometimes also referred to as therapeutic pillows based upon claims that they can relieve conditions such as neck pain, sleep apnea, or insomnia.